craftled/pynions/README.md

 ## Credits

-Built with ❤️ by marketers who code
+Built with ☕️ and dedication by a marketer who codes.